 Next week on Jan.
 6, Congress meets to accept the results of the Electoral College vote, a vote that names Joe Biden as president.

-Some observers, however, believe there could be chaos on the streets of Washington that day, chaos driven by unfounded social media stories and a president who has yet to acknowledge that he lost the election.
+Some observers, however, believe there could be chaos on the streets of Washington that day, chaos driven by unfounded social media stories and encouraged by the president.

 If you think this is just some minor thing, think again.

 Some people are calling for violence in the wake of the election.
 Not since 1861 and the start of the Civil War has an election ended with this kind of ominous cloud.

 • In November following the election, a right-wing pastor in Florida called for Democrats and members of the media to be shot by firing squads if they had conspired to rig the elections (the election was not rigged.)

 • A lawyer with President Trump's campaign said that former U.S. cybersecurity official Christoperh Krebs should be "shot" for having rejected claims that the election was stolen from Trump.

 • In early December, armed protestors congregated outside the home of Michigan Secretary of State Jocelyn Benson and demanded that she overturn the results of the state's balloting, which showed that Joe Biden had carried the state.
 Some Trump supporters had earlier been arrested in a plot to kidnap Michigan's governor, a Democrat.